aphyr/partitions-post/README.markdown

 others separated the cloud network from the provider's internal managed-hosting network.
-The failures caused unavailability, but because this company wasn't running any significant distributed systems *across* those partitioned networks, there was no inconsistency or data loss.
+The failures caused unavailability, but because this company wasn't running any significant distributed systems *across* those partitioned networks, there was no observed inconsistency or data loss.

 ### Pacemaker/Heartbeat split-brain